Akanlu

 Akanlu (اكنلو, also Romanized as Akanlū and Akenlū; also known as Akanlao and Akūnlū) is a village in Mehraban-e Olya Rural District, Shirin Su District, Kabudarahang County, Hamadan Province, Iran.
 At the 2006 census, its population was 1,487, in 334 families.

 Meaning of the word "Akanlu"

 In the Dehkhoda dictionary, "Akan" (Turkish) means cultivate’ and the suffix "Lu" denotes a place.
 Accordingly, Akanlu is a Turkish word meaning farmland.

+In fact the word Akinli (a Turkish word) means the place of cultivation.

+With Akin meaning cultivation and li denotes a place.

+The language of people in Akinni is Turkish with a specific accent.

 Geographical location of Akanlu

 Akanlu village is located 365 kilometers from Tehran, 138 km from the city of Hamadan and 73 km from Kabudar-Ahang.
 To get to Akanlu from Tehran, take the Saveh Highway towards Hamadan and exit at Famenin.
 Pass Kabudrahang and Shirin Su.
 Akanlu lies about 32 km after Shirin Su.